manuelmaiorano/manuelmaiorano.github.io/_posts/2023-1-16-pull-request-recommendation-tool.md

 The tool is deployed on PyPI with a github action; similarly a documentation is automatically generated at every push to the main branch using Sphinx.

-Here's the way you use as a command line tool:
+Here's the way you use it as a command line tool:

 ```bash
 usage: review_recommender [-h] owner repo num token